Departments and Classes

 In this course, students read original works and works in translation to explore the fundamentals of translation.
-Which elements of the story must be preserved, and which can be left out and it still be considered the same story?
+Which elements of the story must be preserved, and which can be left out and allow the work to still be considered the same story?
 Students read, analyze, and compare texts and produce their own translations.
 Translations are workshopped in class.
-Prerequisite: French IV: Advanced French Grammar and Composition
+Prerequisite: French IV: Advanced French Grammar and Composition.

 Latin I (Full year, 1 credit)